jconwell/iamjohn.me/docs/Recipes/Other Stuff/detroit_pizza.md

 Put into fridge until ready to use, microwave a bit to warm up just before topping the pizza.

+Note: since this is a fresh sauce, not cooked, don't double the garlic.
+I love garlic but without cooking the sauce it's way too strong.

 ## Day 1

 ### Making The Dough - Time: 10 minutes